 Your WordPress website must have an ease of use for the users to feel accomplished and to have a transparent, defined process for them.

 Your website must be easy to find in the search engines.
 It is closely related to your SEO, and flawless UX is one of the critical factors that ensure you’ll be higher in SERPs.
-On your website, your products and your content must be easy to find too.
+On your website, your products, and your content must be easy to find.
 Headlines must stand out.
 The navigation must be easy to access, and the landing pages and service pages should not be difficult to spot either.

 If the users can’t find anything when they land on the page, how do you expect them to buy or keep reading your content?

 You won’t get a second chance to wow web visitors with your site.
-The user must trust you as soon as he/she lands on your WordPress website.
-And how can the users trust you more?
-Through testimonials, real images of your team, certificate, and industry recognition badges, and more.
+User must trust you as soon as they land on your WordPress website.
+And how can users trust you more?
+Through testimonials, real images of your team, certificate, industry recognition badges, and more.